 - 1 inch tape

 If commercially available eye shields are not available, a clean, disposable paper drinking cup may be used.4,15 Use a scissors to make 3/4 to 1 inch deep cuts around the open end of the cup (Figure 161-1).
 Make approximately six to eight cuts around the circumference of the cup.
 Fold the flaps on the open end of the cup outward.
 Styrofoam cups are not suitable because the flaps can easily break off and cause further injury to the globe.

 A paper cup may be used if a commercial eye shield is not available.
 The top of the cup is cut in multiple places and the resulting “flaps” are bent down to create a flat surface.

-The first procedure in patients with a suspected ...
+The first procedure in ...